-- GSM – (Global System for Mobile Communication) Refers to the protocols for digital cellular networks used by mobile devices.
+GSM – (Global System for Mobile Communication) Refers to the protocols for digital cellular networks used by mobile devices.

-- Geofence – A virtual, geographic boundary.
+Geofence – A virtual, geographic boundary.
 Usually defined by a set of GPS co-ordinates that enables software to trigger a response when a device enters/leaves a boundary.

-- Telematics – The use of telecommunications to monitor information relating to a vehicle or a fleet of vehicles.
+Telematics – The use of telecommunications to monitor information relating to a vehicle or a fleet of vehicles.

-- Event-Based Tracking – As opposed to time-based tracking, which reports a vehicle’s position and status at a set interval, Event-Based tracking reports a vehicle’s position and status every time the state of the vehicle changes.
+Event-Based Tracking – As opposed to time-based tracking, which reports a vehicle’s position and status at a set interval, Event-Based tracking reports a vehicle’s position and status every time the state of the vehicle changes.
 This can include ignition events, when turning, accelerating, braking, speeding, and even idling.

-- CAN bus – a special communication network inside most modern vehicles to allow a vehicles internal components to communicate with each other.
-Cartrack devices can connect to this network to give you detailed information on the status of your vehicle(s).
+CAN bus – a special communication network inside most modern vehicles to allow a vehicles internal components to communicate with each other.
+Additionally, Cartrack devices can connect to this network to give you detailed information on the status of your vehicle(s).

-The GPS location accuracy is very high and can be traced to within a radius of about 3 meters.
+The GPS location accuracy is very high and can be traced down to a radius of about 3 meters.
 However, environmental factors such as tall buildings, tunnels and mountains, which can obstruct a device’s line-of-sight with satellites, can adversely affect the accuracy of the device.

 When a vehicle enters an area with no mobile network coverage, the device will begin to store (up to 15,000) events and GPS positions in it’s internal memory.
 These stored events will be streamed again as soon as mobile network communication is re-established.

-Standard installations generally take about 30 minutes to install and activate.
+Standard installations generally take about 30-60 to install and activate.